iplayer786/Photo-Album_React/README.md

-# Photo Album React
+# Photo Album
-Written by Altamish Lalani
+Written by Altamish Lalani, using React.

 ## Warning this project is not complete.
 However, the elements are coming together successfully 🏁.